The derived subgroup of linear and simply-connected o-minimal groups: Malcev's cross-section

 such that $\pi \circ\sigma_A= \text{id}$ and $\pi \circ\sigma_B=\text{id}$.
 Consider the continuous definable maps

 and

 Then is a continuous definable map which satisfies $\pi\circ \sigma=\text{id}$, as desired.\end{proof}

-By Proposition \ref{levi} there exists a definable simply-connected $S_1$ of $G/H$ such that $G/H=R_1S_1$ and $R_1\cap S_1=1$, where $R_1=R(G/H)$.
-Thus, either $G/H=R_1$ or $G/H=S_1$ by the Claim above.
+By Proposition \ref{levi} there exists a definable simply-connected subgroup $S_1$ of $G/H$ such that $G/H=R_1S_1$ and $R_1\cap S_1=1$, where $R_1=R(G/H)$.
+Thus, without loss of generality either $G/H=R_1$ or $G/H=S_1$, by the Claim above.
 If $G/H=R_1$ then by Corollary \ref{Cor1} and Lemma \ref{contractible} there exists a continuous definable section $\sigma:G/H\rightarrow G$, so we can assume that $G/H=S_1$ is semisimple.
-Moreover, again by the Claim and Fact \ref{semisimple} we can assume that $G/H$ is definably simple.
+Moreover, by Fact \ref{semisimple} there are normal definable subgroups $C_1,\ldots,C_\ell$ of $S_1$ containing the finite center $Z(S_1)$ such that